N0rthernL1ghts/docker-env-secrets/README.md

 Make secrets available as uppercase environment variables for seamless integration in Docker containers.
 Optimized for S6 supervised environment.

 This is designed and optimized for use with [S6 Overlay](https://github.com/just-containers/s6-overlay) (See: https://github.com/N0rthernL1ghts/s6-rootfs).
-To use with other init systems, check the section below.
+To use with other init systems, check the [To utilize secrets with other init systems](#to-utilize-secrets-with-other-init-systems) section.

 ### Usage
 ```Dockerfile